Your Number One Source for Real-Time Puerto Rico Weather & Hurricane Tracking Updates

 .BEACH FORECAST...

-rip currents will increase to moderate from Saturday onward.
+of rip currents will increase from moderate to high during the

 &&